MarkMa512/rabbitmq-crl-example/README.md

 [debug] <0.1053.0> User 'CN=client-0,OU=crlTesting,O=crlTesting,ST=ProvinceName,C=US' authenticated successfully by backend rabbit_auth_backend_internal
 [info] <0.1053.0> connection <0.1053.0> (IP Address): user 'CN=client-0,OU=crlTesting,O=crlTesting,ST=ProvinceName,C=US' authenticated and granted access to vhost '/'
 ```

+The above test was done using PLAIN authentication mechanism, the behaviour is very similar where by 2 instances of client-0 `activity_log_plain.py` can connect to the broker simoutaneously.

 ## References and Acknowlegdment